+Table 3.Mode I interlaminar fracture toughness properties of the composites.

-Resistance curves (R-curves) for the composites are presented in Fig.8.
+Resistance curves (R-curves) for the composites are presented in Figure8.
 These curves demonstrate the variation of GIC versus delamination length of the GRE and SSA-GRE composites.
 The values of GIC-Onset and GIC-Prop were defined according to the ASTM D-5528 standards [27], that GIC-Onset at the maximum load point and GIC-Prop corresponding to the average propagation values after maximum GIC value of the R-curves.